EOSIO/eosjs-keygen/API.md

 <a name="module_Keystore..Keystore"></a>

 ### Keystore~Keystore(accountName, [config])
-Provides private key management and storage.
+Provides private key management and storage and tooling to limit exposure of private keys as much as possible.

+  Although multiple root keys may be stored, this key store was designed with the idea that all keys for a given `accountName` are derive from a single root key (the master private key).

   This keystore does not query the blockchain or any external services.
   Removing keys here does not affect the blockchain.